conjugateprior/pol345.student/README.md

     devtools::install_github("conjugateprior/pol345.student")

-## Updates
+## Updating

-Experimentally, the package can be updated while installed by calling
+The package can be updated while installed by calling

     update_package()

-In case caches get confused, restarting the R session may be required.
+In case caches get confused, restart your R session and load the library

 ## Usage